Whipsnade: History

 The village was first mentioned in a coroner's roll of 1274 when Whipsnade Wood was described as being within the parish of Houghton Regis.

 The Old Hunters Lodge at the Crossroads in the village is a Grade II listed building, built in the early 17th Century.
 It is now a hotel and the only licensed premises outside the ZSL grounds in the village.

 Edward John Eyre, explorer of Australia, was born in Whipsnade in 1815.

 The parish of Whipsnade used to have a detached part at Ballingdon Bottom, which formed an exclave of Bedfordshire, surrounded by Hertfordshire.
 The county boundary was changed in 1844, transferring Ballingdon Bottom to Hertfordshire.
 For parish purposes, it remained a detached part of Whipsnade.
 When district councils were established in 1894, the main part of Whipsnade parish was included in the Luton Rural District in Bedfordshire, whilst Ballingdon Bottom became part of the Markyate Rural District in Hertfordshire.
 The parish boundaries were rationalised in 1897 when Ballingdon Bottom was transferred to the parish of Flamstead.

 In the 2021 census, the population of Whipsnade was 455.

 Landmarks

 Whipsnade is home to Whipsnade Tree Cathedral, a 9 + 1/2 acre arboretum planted in the arrangement of a cathedral, and Whipsnade Zoo.

 A chalk hill figure of a lion can be found on Bison Hill, created in 1933; it is owned by the zoo.
 It is the longest hill figure in England at 483 ft.
 During the Second World War, the lion was covered with a black tarp to prevent German bomber planes from using it for navigation.

-Whipsnade Park Golf Club is also in the vicinity, though it is actually in neighbouring Dagnall, Buckinghamshire.
+Whipsnade Park Golf Club is also in the vicinity, though it is actually in the neighbouring village of Dagnall, Buckinghamshire.

 The local Wildlife Trust manages a small nature reserve north of the village called Sallowsprings.